 - Some cities/regions do this well; changing their economies and workforce to reflect the changing times.
 Others struggle and there are challenges as many people in the region miss the ‘good old days’ when someone could graduate from high school and get a good-paying factory job that could support a family with just the husband working.
 So. there are regional inequalities in terms of economic opportunity in the U.S. that relate to the historical industries in that region and whether they have adapted their economy to the current times.
 Rural regions in the U.S. often struggle with lack of good jobs and this is why people must often move to the cities to find work; similar in many ways to what has happened in rural Japan.

 - Houston is a city of newcomers that has become known for being very welcoming and the diversity is a strength; but it does mean that we don’t have such a specific personality when it comes to things like food as some other cities and regions.
 But this is also why Houstonians are known for being so friendly – we have to be because we are always meeting and welcoming new people.
-That is a key part of our personality that I don’t see ever changing.
+That is a key part of our personality that will, hopefully, never changing.